 - avoiding excessive alcohol use

 Chronic diseases are some of the major causes of ED.
 Cardiovascular disease and diabetes significantly increase ED risk in older men.
-Therefore, it is important to control chronic diseases by taking all medications as directed and leading a healthier lifestyle.
+It’s important to control chronic diseases by taking all medications as directed and leading a healthier lifestyle.
 Doing so can help you maintain functional erections.

 You’ll want to:

 - try to keep blood pressure at healthy levels